-Quick rundown for those not inclined to read the article: This is one of our favorite harnesses for Westies.
-(We understand, when pressed for time, who wants to digest paragraphs of text?)
+A quick rundown for those not inclined to read the article: This is one of our favorite harnesses for Westies.
+(We understand when pressed for time, who wants to digest paragraphs of text?)
 Harness background: We have purchased many harnesses over the years for our Westies.
-We really like Voyager brand for everyday use.
+We really like the Voyager brand for everyday use.

 Easy step-in and step-out

-Sizing: Smaller, petite Westies weighing 12-14 pounds will take a Medium.
-An 18 pound Westie will take a Large.
+Sizing: Smaller, petite Westies weighing 12-13-ish pounds will probably take a Medium.
+It also depends on how much fur is on your Westie.
+(After I strip Sally’s fur, the velcro clasp on the Medium needs to be tightened more compared to when she’s bushier.)
+A 14+ pound Westie will take a Large.
 However, be sure to take measurements around the top back before ordering.
 If your Westie is muscular and wider, it will take a larger size.
 Measure first!

 Voyager all-weather harness.
 Take measurements first. $13.99

 It’s an early evening in October, and I’m in the front yard with my Westie, Sally.
 She’s one-year-old and facilitating between puppyhood and adolescence.
 Ever since I brought her home at four months, she has this annoying habit of yelling (barking) at humans and canines seconds after exiting the front door.
 She wants to make sure everyone knows this swath of grass is her space – cross the line, and there will be retribution.
 As we walk around the yard, we both spot a neighbor walking her Labrador.
 Sally and the chocolate Lab are the same age, and undeniably, the Lab is well behaved, much calmer, and dare I say, sweeter, than Sally.